Iron-on-Ink Sweet Sunrise Blank of the Month Heart Ornament

 Artesprix Design Team

-Ornament, Stamp Pads
+Ornament, Silhouette, Stamp Pads

 Hi guys!
 I'm Debbie from Debbie J’s Crafting Corner.
 Today I’m playing with the new Blank of the Month from Artesprix and creating a sunrise Heart Ornament.
 This would be a perfect Valentine’s or Anniversary Gift for your honey.
 And you can hang it on your holiday tree all year round if you keep yours up and decorate for the upcoming holiday!
 My hubby and I have a thing about sunsets on the beach… so I’m using some Beach Scene stamps from Hero Arts to create my design.
 This Heart Ornament Blank is only available in the Artesprix Shop for the month of January 2023, so don't wait to "add to cart"!